SIB1 & Cell Selection

 Field 1 — cellSelectionInfo

 This is the most important field for determining whether the UE can camp on the cell.
-It provides the threshold values used in the S-criterion (covered in the next section).
+It provides the threshold values used in the S-criterion.

 q-RxLevMin: Minimum required Rx level in the cell (dBm).
 The actual value is (IE value × 2) dBm.